-During suspension a student is required not to come into College except with the written permission or at the invitation of a College Officer or tutor (or member of the welfare team).
-If they wish to attend a specific social event or an SU meeting, application must be made to the College Dean, who has the right to refuse.
-This provision applies to access to collegeowned accommodation, as well as to the main College site.
+If they wish to attend a specific social event, application must be made to the College Dean, who has the right to refuse.
+This provision applies to access to college-owned accommodation, as well as to the main College site.
 Students wishing to return to residence to prepare for any pre-term collections should check with the Senior Tutor: if a room is available in College this will normally be agreed.
 Irrespective of whether collection conditions have been set, it may also be useful for some students to return to Oxford slightly prior to the start of term to acclimatize to the new environment.
 Again, permission should be sought from the Senior Tutor, and College access / accommodation can be agreed as appropriate and if available.